What Is Estate Planning?

 • What real and personal property do you own?

-• Who gets what assets and how much?
+• Who gets which assets, and how much?

 • Does a personal guardian need to be appointed to care for minor children?

-Many people don't think about all the documents that go into a completed estate plan.
+Many people fail to consider all the documents in a complete estate plan.
 Estate planning goes beyond just executing your last will and testament.
-It is prudent to cover all your bases and try to plan for as many situations as possible.
+It is prudent to cover all your bases.
+Try to plan for as many probable situations as possible.

 Examples of Essential Estate Planning Legal Documents

-The following documents are generally considered to be essential to any estate plan:
+The following documents are considered essential to any estate plan:

-Some other less common examples include documents like a special needs trust, a trust agreement created for the benefit of a person with a mental or physical disability.
+Some other less common examples include documents such as a special needs trust, or a trust created by a grantor to benefit a family member or loved one with a mental or physical disability.

 Who Gets My Stuff?